yconst/YCML/README.md

 ###Other

+- Exporting of generated models as [PMML](https://en.wikipedia.org/wiki/Predictive_Model_Markup_Language) and Text Report (JSON to follow soon).
 - Based on [YCMatrix](https://github.com/yconst/YCMatrix), a matrix library that makes use of the Accelerate Framework for improved performance.
-- Text-based exporting of models.
-- NSArray category for basic statistics (mean, median, quartiles, min and max, variance, sd etc.).
+- NSMutableArray Subclass offering fast (cached) statistics (mean, median, quartiles, min and max, variance, sd etc.).
-- Tools for pseudorandom and quasi-random low discrepancy sequence generation (see note below).
+- Tools for pseudorandom and quasi-random low discrepancy sequence generation.

 ##Getting started